wanatpj/h_blind/README.md

 Samsung Galaxy Nexus.<br/>
 *Description:* The same watermark was embedded into all photos, the edge model was deduced and the CPU stategy for duducing watermark from an edge model was applied.
-The strategy is described below.<br/>
+The strategy is described later below.<br/>
 *Result:* **77,5%** correctly predicted pixels of watermark.
 77,5% is good, but the pixels were much better predicted on top and pretty poorly on bottom.
 We can call it heaven effect.<br/>